hacknarog/Avanade_international_womensday_hackathon-2023/README.md

-# Doyennes
+# Doyenness
 ## An App that encourages and embraces the success in YOU
 ### Embracing Equity in this International Women's Day 2023

-Doyennes is an app that provides support for the people through technology with easy accessibility irrespective of their demographic backgrounds.
+Doyenness is an app that provides support for the people through technology with easy accessibility irrespective of their demographic backgrounds.
 ___
 The Support includes: <br>
 - Education